hpcleuven/VscDocumentation/source/access/mfa_guide.rst

    The certificate will be active for a maximum of 16 hours.
 If you quit the agent before that then the stored certificates will be removed.

+For a more thorough explanation on how to set up an agent on Windows and Mac OSx/Linux machines please take a look at the :ref:`mfa quick start`.

 .. note::

     For `login[-tier1].hpc.kuleuven.be` only, a successful connection will